wgar84/wgar84.github.io/Evolution2015/index.md

 *** =pnotes

-We estimate Riemannian distances between these matrices, and we subject these distances to a decomposition of matrix disparity along the phylogeny.
+We estimate Riemannian distances between these mean matrices, and we subject these distances to a decomposition of matrix disparity along the phylogeny.
 Using a randomization procedure, we evaluated a series of hypotheses concerning the distribution of matrix disparity throughout anthropoid diversification; for instance, if this diversity is concentrated in  a single tip, in few tips, or whether diversity is skewed towards either root or tips of the phylogeny.

 ***